Adams County prepares to open its first shelter for unhoused youth

 Ducet said the district attorney, police department and nonprofit are still determining how to move forward when a kid at the shelter reaches the 21-day time limit.
 Finding resources for at-risk youth is difficult, Ducet added.

-“When kids come to us and they’re runaways or they're victims of trafficking, it is very, very difficult to find somewhere to take these kids,” said Terrence Gordon, Thornton Police Department’s chief.
+“When kids come to us and they’re runaways or their victims of trafficking, it is very, very difficult to find somewhere to take these kids,” said Terrence Gordon, Thornton Police Department’s chief.
 “We put the safety net for kids at the jail door instead of places like this, and we’re missing a lot of opportunities along the way.”

 Gordon said police officers are often the first contact with struggling kids.
 Most resources only operate during standard business hours, so 911 is frequently called for those who aren’t committing crimes but are in crisis.